clam004/clam004/README.md

 # Hello fellow human :wave:

 I am an AI/ML engineer and former practicing physician working in generative AI Ops.
 My scientific passion is in deep reinforcement learning of pre-trained neural networks and imbuing these models with long term episodic memory.
-I enjoy commmunicating these concepts in a non-intimidating, empathetic, yet technically meaningful way.
+I enjoy communicating these concepts in an empathetic, yet technically meaningful way.

 *Tools*
 <p dir="auto">